PMA2005/Graph-Weaver-1/README.md

 ### Multi-Select & Focused Graph Panel
 - **Multi-Select Support** - Hold Ctrl (Windows/Linux) or Cmd (macOS) and click to select multiple nodes
+- **Remove from Selection** - Click the X button on any selected node tab to remove it from your selection
 - **Focused Graph Panel** - Left panel shows neighborhood subgraph of selected node(s)
 - **Single/All View Modes** - Toggle between viewing one node's neighborhood or combined neighborhoods of all selected nodes
 - **Node Navigation** - Click nodes in the focused panel to navigate to their neighborhood